 A national organ donation and transplantation COVID-19 impact dashboard was developed in response to the COVID-19 pandemic.
-It is intended to help the community better understand, in near real time, the impact the COVID-19 crisis has had, either directly or indirectly on organ donation and transplantation in Canada and by extension, what impact these changes have had on potential donors and transplant candidates.
+It was intended to help the community better understand, in near real time, the impact the COVID-19 crisis has had, either directly or indirectly on organ donation and transplantation in Canada and by extension, what impact these changes have had on potential donors and transplant candidates.
 This dashboard has evolved and now provides preliminary national system (unvalidated) data that continues to show potential impacts of COVID-19 and other issues facing system performance in Canada.

 Canadian Blood Services, the Canadian Donation and Transplantation Research Program, and the Canadian Society of Transplantation have partnered to: 1) generate evidence-based, expert informed rapid response recommendations that are updated as evidence evolves; and 2) identify knowledge gaps and research opportunities.
 As part of this work, we have created a website that provides a review of publicly available recommendations related to COVID-19 and organ donation and transplantation.